Paula’s Choice 2% BHA Liquid Review: Why You Should Avoid It

 It’s drying beyond belief!
 Sheesh.
 To give you an example, my hands are really freaking tough and have hardy skin.
 Just look at em!

 Yet despite this, if I pour the Paula’s Choice 2% BHA liquid into my palms I’ll have peeling skin there within the next couple days!
-(Note: I don’t use cotton pads because it wastes product.)
+(Note: I don’t use cotton pads because it waste product.)
 It’s absolutely nuts.
 And that’s my hands we’re talking about!
 You can only imagine what it does to my face.

 Worse of all…